pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 ## More Information

-To learn more about creating a deployment on GKE suitable for production use, please consult <https://pingcap.com/docs/tidb-in-kubernetes/stable/deploy-on-gcp-gke/>.
+To learn more about creating a deployment on GKE suitable for production use, please consult [Deploy TiDB on GCP GKE](deploy-on-gcp-gke.md).